 GrafNav is a full-featured kinematic and static GNSS post-processing package that uses a proprietary GPS and GLONASS processing engine.
-It supports both single and multi-baseline (MB) processing.
-GrafNav supports most single and dual frequency commercial and OEM receivers.
+It supports single and multi-baseline (MB) processing as well as most single and dual frequency commercial and OEM receivers.
 See Table 2 on Page 29 for more information.

-GrafNav seamlessly switches from static to kinematic processing and has a fixed static solution for static initialization of short or medium length baselines that are 0 to 30 km.
+GrafNav seamlessly switches from static to kinematic processing and has a fixed static solution for static initialization.
 A float static solution is available for long and/or noisy baselines.
-Kinematic Ambiguity Resolution (KAR) allows you to start in kinematic mode and fix otherwise unrecoverable cycle slips.
+Advance RTK (ARTK) allows you to start in kinematic mode and fix otherwise unrecoverable cycle slips.
 GrafNav's ionospheric processing improves accuracies for dual frequency users.